gracenolan/Notes/interview-study-notes-for-security-engineering.md

-# Security Engineering Interviews at Google: Nolang's Study Notes
+# Security Engineering at Google: Nolang's Interview Study Notes

 I am a security engineer at Google and these are the notes from when I was studying for the interviews.
 This is my first job in security and a lot of people have asked me how I studied.
 My notes consist mostly of a list of terms and technologies to learn, plus little tidbits that helped me remember certain details.
 At the end are interview tips I made for myself and that I find myself saying to others looking to interview.